yuvlian/qingque-sr/_configs_/README.md

 ## `config.json`
 configuration for battle, obtainable from https://srtools.pages.dev/

-you can use `cfg-manager.exe` to manage config.json easily
+you can use `srtools-manager` to manage config.json easily

-if you're building from source do: `cargo run --release cfg-manager`
+if you're building from source do: `cargo run --release srtools-manager`

 ## `hotfix.json`
 configuration for hotfix links.